ElektraInitiative/libelektra/doc/tutorials/java-plugins.md

 ### JNA Binding

 Java Native Access is Java technology (library), which like JNI allows a developer to run native code using only Java by providing access to native shared libraries.
 In order to use JNA binding, it should be firstly installed.
+More information you can find on the the GitHub [page](https://github.com/java-native-access/jna).

 Generally speaking, `JNI` and `JNA` are both different java technologies that could be used to bind Java code and code written in C and C++.
 Even though, `JNI` gives the ability for developers to integrate Java code into C, what is not possible with `JNA`.